synap5e/onefile_python/README.md

 Both these projects are *much* more complex than this one and support lots of extra features, but sometimes you don't need that...

-This project is (maybe) better if you want a single exe that can run any python script [or will be once that is supported], or just want an exe that gives a python REPL.
+This project is (maybe) better if you want a single exe that can run any python script, or just want an exe that gives a python REPL.
 Being simpler, this project should be easier to hack on or learn from.